Rafa-98/mobile-store-fe-test/readme.md

 3. Now, in the same terminal enter the following command to run the app in dev mode:
 > npm run dev

+## Run Tests

+To run the app tests, execute in a terminal the following command:
+> npm run tests

+## Run Lint

+To run the app lint config, execute in a terminal the following command:
+> npm run lint

+## Run App Build

+To run the app build, execute in a terminal the following command:
+> npm run build